GiladMRI/MLN/README.md

 # Requirements

 The code is based on https://github.com/david-gpu/srez, so in case of errors it might be useful to verify srez is working.
-Installation should take no more than several minutes on a system configured with python 3 and tensorflow (1.10 preferably, some features may demand >1.8).
+Installation should take no more than several minutes.

 You will need Python 3 with Tensorflow, numpy, scipy, h5py and [moviepy](http://zulko.github.io/moviepy/).
 See srez -`requirements.txt` for details.

-The "CUDA_VISIBLE_DEVICES" is set at the beginning of `srez_main1.py` .
+The "CUDA_VISIBLE_DEVICES" is set at the beginning of `srez_main1.py`.
 The code uses some forced 'with /gpu:0'.
-Remove soft allocation to verify the main computation is done entirely on the GPU.
+Remove soft allocation (on `srez_main1.py`) to verify the main computation is done entirely on the GPU.

 They system was developed on python 3.6.5, tensorflow 1.10.1, on a desktop machine with a GTX 1080 Ti GPU.
 MATLAB R2018a scripts are used for calling the system.
 Running pretrained nets should work well on CPU-only.
+32GB RAM is advised.

 # Dataset
 The dataset used for the real data and benchmark test is a collection of randomly chosen slices from the HCP.
 It can be downloaded from https://figshare.com/s/4e700474da52534efb30 .
 The data is augmented with random cropping, flipping and 90deg rotation, and a random 2D phase is added.
 The following parameters deternine the strength of the added phase: RandomPhaseLinearFac, RandomPhaseQuadraticFac, RandomPhaseScaleFac